vdubya/BIMJSON/README.md

 - GeoJSON `"Polygons"` contain an array of coordinates for a polygon without a hole or multiple arrays of coordinates where the first array is the outer ring of the polygon followed by arrays for the holes.
 - The outer ring of `"coordinates"` for `"Floors"` and `"Spaces"` and the `"coordinates"` for the point geometry of `"Components"` always consist of dimensions for all three axes. `"Holes"` (inner rings) and `"arcs"` only contain `"X"` and `"Y"` values.
 - A BIMJSON `"ComplexPolygon"` contains an array of coordinates followed by an array of `"arc"` objects for curved edges.
 This may be followed by an array of `"hole"` objects which in turn may contain `"arc"` objects as well.
 The `"arcs"` are defined by `"center"`, the `"start_index"` of the polygon point where the arc starts, and `"is_anticlockwise"` as the direction of the arc.
 The following examples show the GeoJSON `"Polygon"` with a hole and the BIMJSON `"ComplextPolygon"`.
 A graphic illustration for the constructions of arcs is shown below.
+- The outer and inner ring of Polygons, MultiPolygons, and ComplexPolygons shall always be closed, i.e. the first point must be repeated at the end of the coordinates.

 **Example `"Polygon"` with hole**